-It has to be stated here that a later resale of the token on a secondary market may trigger an obligation to prepare and publish basic information as it might be considered a public offering.
+It should be noted that a later resale of the token on a secondary market may trigger an obligation to prepare and publish basic information as it might be considered a public offering.

 Major requirements for tokenisation platforms

-A tokenisation platform is a platform that offers tokenisation services of real-world assets, bringing traditional investments to a digital sphere where they might be offered to a larger target audience.
-Services offered may reach from the tokenisation of alternative investments to the tokenisation of stocks/stock options.
+A tokenisation platform is a platform that offers tokenisation services for real-world assets, bringing traditional investments to a digital sphere where they might be offered to a larger target audience.
+Services offered may extend from the tokenisation of alternative investments, physical goods or intellectual property to the tokenisation of stocks/stock options.

-In order to establish a platform to tokenise assets such as securities, a token issuer registration is required.
+In order to establish a platform to tokenise assets such as securities or physical goods, a token issuer registration is required.
 Besides that, an investment firm licence for security tokens may become obligatory.
 The relevant requirements, however, are determined by the circumstances of the individual case.